Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Incomparability notions for Banach spaces and their connection to operator theory

 The fact that~$\sS$ and~$\sE$ are operator ideals has the following important consequence, which we shall use repeatedly without further reference.
 Suppose that we express an operator $T\colon \cX_1\oplus\cX_2\to\cY_1\oplus\cY_2$ between two direct sums of Banach spaces as an operator-valued matrix in the usual way, that is,

 Then $T$ is strictly singular (respectively, inessential) if and only if $T_{11}$, $T_{12}$, $T_{21}$ and $T_{22}$ are strictly singular (respectively, inessential).

-We conclude this section by answering a natural question about a pair of Banach spaces~$\cX$ and~$\cY$ which is \emph{not} projectively incomparable.
-This material will not play any role in the remainder of the paper; we have included it simply because the question is very natural in the context of this paper.
-Negating the definition of projective incomparability, we see that~$\cX$ and~$\cY$ can be decomposed as

-where the subspaces~$\cX_2$ and~$\cY_2$ are isomorphic and infinite-dimensional.
+We conclude this section by answering a natural question about a pair of Banach spaces~$(\cX,\cY)$ which is \emph{not} projectively incomparable.
+This material will not play any role in the remainder of the paper; we have included it simply because the question is very natural in our context.
+Negating the definition of projective incomparability, we see that~$\cX$ and~$\cY$ admit decompositions of the form~\eqref{notPI}, where the isomorphic subspaces~$\cX_2$ and~$\cY_2$ are infinite-dimensional.
 If the subspaces~$\cX_1$ and~$\cY_1$ fail to be projectively incomparable, then they contain isomorphic, complemented, infinite-dimensional subspaces.
 One may wonder whether \emph{all} such subspaces can somehow be ``transferred'' to~$\cX_2$ and~$\cY_2$, respectively, leading to the following question:

 \begin{quest} Let~$\cX$ and~$\cY$ be Banach spaces which are not projectively incomparable.
-Is it always possible to find decompositions of the form~\eqref{nonPIdec2}, where $\cX_2\cong\cY_2$ and the subspaces~$\cX_1$ and~$\cY_1$ are projectively incomparable? \end{quest}
+Is it always possible to find decompositions of the form~\eqref{notPI}, where the subspaces~$\cX_1$ and~$\cY_1$ are projectively incomparable? \end{quest}

 The answer to this question is ``no''.
 We shall present two short examples showing this.
 In the first, we consider Banach spaces which are $c_0$-direct sums of certain sequences of finite-dimensional Banach spaces.
 The formal definition is as follows.
 The \emph{$c_0$\nobreakdash-direct sum} of a sequence $(\cX_n)_{n\in\N}$ of Banach spaces is